jfchoii/saints3/wiki/Guild-Handbook.md

 We have no minimum sales or donations, but your initial ability to stay in the guild and your progression as a new member is timed as we have a limited amount of openings for the ranks of Page, Squire and Crusader.
 This timed progression is based entirely on how many new applicants want to join the guild and it should take about one week.
 Established members have no timed limitations.

-St Elsweyr Fair Share is $25,000 of income per member\
-St Greymoor Fair Share is $20,000 of income per member\
-St Blackwood Fair Share is $15,000 of income per member

 Page: <25% of Fair Share in one week\
 Squire: <50% of Fair Share\
 Crusader: <75% of Fair Share.\